 - Spending an inordinate amount of time obtaining and using Percocet, as well as recovering from its effects

-- Using Percocet results in failure to fulfill major obligations at work, school, or home
+- Usage results in failure to fulfill major obligations at work, school, or home

-- Continuing to use Percocet regardless of social or interpersonal problems caused or exacerbated by Percocet
+- Continuing to use Percocet regardless of social or interpersonal problems caused or exacerbated by the drug

 - Neglecting important recreational, social, or occupational activities in favor of Percocet use

-- Using Percocet in dangerous situations, such as while driving
+- Taking Percocet in dangerous situations, such as while driving

-- Continuing to use Percocet despite the knowledge that it is causing or exacerbating physical or psychological issues
+- Continuing to use Percocet despite the knowledge that it causes or exacerbates physical or psychological issues

 - Experiencing tolerance, meaning you need higher doses of Percocet to get high

-- Experiencing withdrawal symptoms when you attempt to quit or cut down on use
+- Experiencing withdrawal symptoms when attempting to quit or cut down usage

-If you are concerned that you or someone you know may have a Percocet addiction, you aren’t alone.
+If you’re concerned that someone you know may have a Percocet addiction, you aren’t alone.
 Countless people have been in your position and have made the positive choice to enter treatment and quit opioid abuse.
-If you are ready to make a change, call 800-934-1582(Who Answers?) to speak to a treatment support specialist about Percocet rehab programs near you.
+If you’re ready to make a change, call 800-934-1582(Sponsored) to speak to a treatment support specialist about Percocet rehab programs nearby.

 Types of Treatment for Percocet Addiction